dev-academy-programme/concepts/api/web-apis.md

 The code snippets above use `res.json` to return JSON to the caller.
 Notice how they just use a normal JavaScript object.
 The `.json()` method will take care of serialising the object to JSON.

 Using the `body-parser` middleware module, Express.js is also capable of receiving JSON in the request body.
 This is common when using the POST and PUT verbs to insert and update resources.
-This illustrates how to add this functionality.

 ```js
 // server.js